neohack007/hello-world/README.md

 # hello-world!
-My name is Stanislav, I'm a web-progger.
+My name is Stanislav